 Despite stumbling out of the blocks owing to this unforeseen event, as a society we must remember the race to achieve the SDGs is a marathon not a sprint.
-If we are to build a more resilient economy with our stimulus, the steps we take to get the world moving in response to the short-term shock of COVID-19 must be done in alignment with the long-term necessity of meeting the SDGs.
+If we are to build a more resilient economy with our stimulus, the steps we take to get the world moving in response to the short-term shock of COVID-19 must be done in alignment with the long-term necessity of meeting the SDGs.1 you can argue about which government responded 'best', we can agree that we all face a common threat.
+Political divisions about who benefits most from the coming financial stimulus, and whether such moves are 'fair', are diminished.
+This is an opportunity of historic proportions - at the moment when society needs it most.

 Global crises such as the COVID-19 pandemic have a peculiar feature - they are nobody's fault.
 The 2008 financial crisis created clear villains in the form of those creating speculative financial instruments; 'greedy bankers' were everyone's enemy.
-Bailouts of banks
+Bailouts of banks were necessary, but met with a public outcry.
+With a global pandemic, while